DSpeichert/cloudvcl/documentation/docs/administrator.md

 Upon, completion of editing, save the changes at the bottom of the form.
 This will update the assignment.

 ###*Courses Administration*
-Select the first subject area by clicking on `Courses`.
+Select the third subject area by clicking on `Courses`.
  This will bring you to a new page where you be prompted to select an course to change.
 If there is no pre-existing courses, you can add one via the `Add Course` button in the top right corner of the screen.
 This will open up a form that will require you to enter the Name, Instructor, and Students.
 Make sure you have filled out every field of the form before continuing.
 If you have completed adding